catielutz/DWP-Dashboard/README.md

      TABLE 7.
 Number of teenage contraceptive clients served at publicly funded clinics, and the numbers of unintended pregnancies, unplanned births and abortions among teens averted by all publicly supported providers and by Title X–funded providers, by state, 2015

 ## [Publicly Supported Family Planning Services in the United States: Likely Need, Availability and Impact (Guttmacher Institute, 2016):](https://www.guttmacher.org/report/publicly-supported-FP-services-US-2016)

+This report provides updated estimates for 2016 for the following key indicators measuring the likely need for, actual provision of, and—by helping women achieve their reproductive goals:

+   - The numbers of women likely in need of public support for contraceptive services according to age, income level, race and ethnicity, and health insurance status.
+   - The numbers of women who received contraceptive services at all publicly supported family planning providers.
+   - The numbers of reproductive health outcomes prevented among women who received publicly supported contraceptive care, such as pregnancies as well as STIs.
+   - The cost savings in public funds that result from preventing negative health outcomes.

 ### Data:
 No metadata available.
 Tables described below are from the full report: